LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** N/A

 **Description:** A list of coordinates [longitude, latitude] that define the initial location of the LDAR crew.
-It is only required if route_planning or geography is activated.
+It is only required if route_planning is activated.

 **Notes on acquisition:** N/A